Introduction

 Results

-In this section we first outline the design and API of the vermouth library.
+In this section, we first outline the design and API of the vermouth library.
 Then we discuss how the vermouth library is used to construct a pipeline for generating protein input parameters for the Martini force field.
 This pipeline constitutes the new martinize2 program.
-Finally, we present some benchmarks and selected test-cases to demonstrate the capabilities of martinize2 and assess its fitness for generating complex system topologies and high-throughput workflows, surpassing the capabilities of the previous martinize script.
+Finally, we present some benchmarks and selected test cases to demonstrate the capabilities of martinize2 and assess its fitness for generating complex system topologies and high-throughput workflows, surpassing the capabilities of the previous martinize script.

 The Vermouth Library

-In the literature, many scripts and programs have been described which can create topologies for linear molecules and some specific software exists that also handle branched molecules such as carbohydrates23, or dendritic polymers24 .
+In the literature, many scripts and programs have been described that can create topologies for linear molecules and some specific software exists that also handles branched molecules such as carbohydrates24, or dendritic polymers25.
 However, to the best of our knowledge, there is at present not a general program that can create topologies from atomistic structures for any type of system, and at any resolution, presenting an extendable and stable API.
 Based on the existing software, we can, however, define a number of required and desirable features for such a general program and library to have: 1) it must be force field and resolution agnostic; 2) it must be MD engine agnostic; 3) it must use data files that can be checked, made and modified by users, and 4) it must be able to process any type of molecule or polymer, be it linear, cyclic, branched, or dendrimeric, and mixtures thereof.

 To start designing a library that can fulfill the above requirements we note that most workflows used for topology generation can be decomposed into six fundamental stages (Figure 1): First, reading input data, usually an atomistic coordinate file (e.g. from the protein data bank); second, identifying the parsed atoms, to find how they correspond to the atoms in the data files describing the building blocks; third, optionally a resolution transformation step; fourth, the generation of the actual topology and assigning particle types and bonded interactions; fifth, any type of post-processing; and finally, sixth, writing the required output files.
 Even though these stages are generally shared for topology generation pipelines, they also apply to other workflows commonly encountered in Martini programs.
-Especially, stages 1, 3, 5, 6 can be found in almost all Martini programs, which generate simulation input files in the broader sense.16,44–46 Separating these stages, therefore, helps to define an API with data structures and independent processes, which optimally support such workflows.
+Especially, stages 1, 3, 5, and 6 can be found in almost all Martini programs, which generate simulation input files in the broader sense.17,4547 Separating these stages, therefore, helps to define an API with data structures and independent processes, which optimally support such workflows.
 In addition, the clear distinction in stages helps to externalize any data files, which can be edited by the user or force field developers.
 Vermouth is built on the idea and definition of processors, which are tasks arranged in a pipeline.
-This design was inspired by the ubiquitous workflow managers available to the field.47 We formalize the idea of processors by introducing an abstract base class the Processor.
+This design was inspired by the ubiquitous workflow managers available in the field.48 We formalize the idea of processors by introducing an abstract base class the Processor.
 New pipeline stages can be created as subclasses of this base class.
 All Processors operate on the central data structure class System, which contains any number of Molecule data structures (see Figure 2).
 A Molecule is defined as the graph of a molecule or assembly of molecules, which are connected by bonded interactions.
-The nodes of a Molecule usually correspond to atoms or coarse-grain beads, but can be any form of particle as defined by the force field.
+The nodes of a Molecule usually correspond to atoms or coarse-grain beads but can be any form of particle as defined by the force field.

 Fundamental stages in topology generation from atomistic structures.

-First the provided input is parsed (step 1).
+First, the provided input is parsed (step 1).
 Second, for every parsed residue its atoms are identified and, if needed, atom names are corrected and missing atoms are added (step 2).
 Third, mappings are taken from the library and a resolution transformation to the required output resolution is performed (step 3).
 Fourth, intra-residue interactions are added from blocks taken from the library, and inter-residue interactions are added from links taken from the library (step 4).
 Fifth, optionally, post-processing is performed to add e.g. an elastic network (step 5).
 Finally, the produced topology is written to output files (step 6).

-Organization of the Vermouth library.
+Organization of the vermouth library.

 Processors operate on Molecules.
 However, often additional data is required to perform the pipeline as defined by the Processor.
-The additional data can be provided in form of one of the four other main data structures (Blocks, Links, Modifications, Mappings) or arguments of the processors that can be set in a script or via the command line interface.
-These four other data structures contain all molecular level information required to fully define and/or modify a topology for any type of MD code (e.g., atom types, bonded-interactions, and positions) as well as enable transformations between topologies.
-For example, a Mapping consists of two molecular fragments at different resolutions, and a correspondence between their particles.
+The additional data can be provided in the form of one of the four other main data structures (Blocks, Links, Modifications, Mappings) or arguments of the processors that can be set in a script or via the command line interface.
+These four other data structures contain all molecular level information required to fully define and/or modify a topology for any type of MD code (e.g., atom types, bonded interactions, and positions) as well as enable transformations between topologies.
+For example, a Mapping consists of two molecular fragments at different resolutions and a correspondence between their particles.
 In contrast, Blocks, Links, and Modifications are graphs, which describe these molecular fragments, the links between those, and possible changes to fragments respectively.
-They are all subclasses of a Molecule and an extension of the graph class from the networkx library48 (see Figure 2).
+They are all subclasses of a Molecule and an extension of the graph class from the networkx library49 (see Figure 2).

 As shown in Figure 2, to make the data structures that are force field specific (Blocks, Links, Modifications) easier to use, vermouth offers a second collection class called a ForceField.
 Every molecule must have a ForceField associated with it.
 Additional information on the data structures is given in the documentation.